-The proposed policy includes the details on the recommended policy (section 2 to 6 and 9 of the Initial Report).
+The Initial Report of the CCPDP3WG-RM includes the details on the recommended policy (section 2 to 6 and 9 of the Initial Report).

 In addition, annexes A and B provide details and requirements for various aspects of the policy.
 The WG believes these details, although important, are suggestions to facilitate and guide implementation.